You’re likely here because you’re considering, or you’re already in the midst of a stressful technology strategy overhaul.

 Microservices + Hum

 It’s predicted that by 2023, 75% of organizations will have a comprehensive digital transformation (DX) implementation roadmap in the works, up from 27% in 2020.
 Needless to say, there’s been a massive race to digital transformation that’s left many associations behind the curve and confused about what actually needs to happen to implement digital-first strategies.

-Hum makes digital transformation easy for associations and member organizations.
+Hum makes digital transformation easy for organizations focused on serving readers, members, or subscibers.
 Hum sits alongside your microservices tech to unify your platforms and streamline the data they collect.
 If you’re tired of hitting a wall every time you launch a new technical capability, perhaps it’s time to embrace a modernized data architecture capable of growing with your organization instead of against it.

 Hum does not fall into either of the software categories – monolith or microservice – discussed here today.